What is animal abuse?

 Why do animals need to be rescued?

-Dogs, cats, and rabbits are often abandoned or given up to shelters by their owners for reasons such as allergies, moving, or the cost of keeping the pet.
-Most pets that are lost or set free as strays find a way to survive outside, however, they end up reproducing more animals that then also have no homes or owners.
-Some animals are raised in mills that are unsafe and cause permanent damage to the animals.
+Animals are often abandoned or given up to shelters by their owners for reasons such as allergies, moving, or the cost of keeping the pet.
+According to Animal League, more than 70,000 puppies and kittens are born daily in the United States.
+Most of these animals are either lost or set free due to different reasons and situations that then cause them to be without healthy homes.
+Because of pet overpopulation, more than 3.7 million animals are being euthanized annually in shelters across the country.
+Also, some animals are raised in mills that are unsafe and cause permanent damage to the animals.
 Farm animals are sometimes kept in unhealthy conditions or are given up due to the cost of expensive medical treatment or food.

 What types of animals need to be rescued?

 Common pets, such as dogs, cats, rabbits, and reptiles are found on the streets and in shelters in huge numbers.
 Also, there are many farm animals such as horses, pigs, goats, and chickens that are not living in safe or protected conditions.
 (If you are interested in learning about rescuing wildlife animals, you’ll find more about those animals in that section!)

 An animal shelter or sanctuary is a place where an animal can stay when they don’t have anywhere else to live.
 Animals may end up in a shelter or sanctuary if they have been turned in by owners, found on the streets, or have been rescued from a situation involving abuse or neglect.
 Animal shelters or sanctuaries provide animals with food, water, shelter, medical care, and social interaction.
 A big problem that shelters and sanctuaries have to deal with is that there is never enough room to take in all of the animals that are found or rescued.